mas-bandwidth/netcode/BUILDING.md

     premake5 server         // build run a netcode server on localhost on UDP port 40000

     premake5 client         // build and run a netcode client that connects to the server running on localhost

-    premake5 stress         // connect 256 netcode clients to a running server as a stress test

 If you have questions please create an issue at https://github.com/networkprotocol/netcode and I'll do my best to help you out.